brivvirs/Accord_machine_learning_examples/README.md

 ## hello

-Takes two dimensional array as an input to learn a model using `Gaussian distribution` function.
+Takes two dimensional arrays as an input to train a model using `Gaussian distribution` function.
 Accuracy is measured using `100` + `100` input pairs.
 Prediction result is printed on the screen.